wp-plugins/recent-categories/readme.txt

 = What options are there? =

-You can set the max number of categories to show, the title, and the date.
+You can set the max number of categories to show, the title, display icon, and the date.

 = How can I contribute? =
 Feel free to submit an issue or a pull-request on [GitHub](https://github.com/twodayslate/Recent-Categories-Widget).